pramnora/bash/language/search/grep/01/README.md

 -(**NOTE:** In the above case, you would already have to know that the words:
 **Operating System**
-was already included inside of the file: hostnamectl...;
+...was already included inside of the file: hostnamectl;
 otherwise, including the *wrong* search term would result in the information NOT being found.
 However, once you've used: hostnamectl, before;
-then, this is a much *quicker* way to find the precise information you need.)-
+then, this is a much *quicker* way to locate and find the precise information you need.)-

 -----